• Skip to primary navigation

 Notes

-* If you don't have parchment, you can line the sheet with aluminum foil lightly sprayed with non-stick cooking spray.
+* If you don't have parchment, you can lightly spray with non-stick cooking spray.

 *If you want to lighten up the meal, and save calories, serve the finished scallops with wedges of lemon instead of the butter sauce.